Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Problem Formulation

 We use $x^*_t$ to represent the ground truth pose of the object.
 We define the \textit{positional error} as the Euclidean distance between the positional components of $\tilde{x}_t$ and $x^*_t$.
-We define the \textit{rotational error} as the (smaller) angle required to represent the relative rotation of $\tilde{x}_t$ and $x^*_t$ around a certain axis.
-In other words, given $\tilde{q}_t$ and $q^*_t$ as the quaternion components of the estimated and ground truth poses, respectively, the rotational error is given by the amount of rotation suggested by $q^*_t * \tilde{q}^{-1}_t$.
+We define the \textit{rotational error} as the (smaller) angle required to represent the relative rotation of $\tilde{x}_t$ and $x^*_t$ around a certain axis: Given $\tilde{q}_t$ and $q^*_t$ as the quaternion components of the estimated and ground truth poses, respectively, the rotational error is given by the amount of rotation suggested by $q^*_t * \tilde{q}^{-1}_t$.
 Our goal is to minimize positional and rotational errors.

-Below, we discuss three different methods (two baselines and our proposed method) to solve this problem: (i) Repetitive single-snapshot pose estimation (baseline, in Sec.~\ref{sec:single_snapshot}), (ii) Physics-based particle filtering (proposed method, in Sec.~\ref{sec:physics_based}), and (iii) Constant-velocity particle filtering (baseline, in Sec.~\ref{sec:constant_velocity}).
+Below, we discuss three different methods (two baselines and our proposed method): (i) Repetitive single-snapshot pose estimation (baseline, in Sec.~\ref{sec:single_snapshot}), (ii) Physics-based particle filtering (proposed method, in Sec.~\ref{sec:physics_based}), and (iii) Constant-velocity particle filtering (baseline, in Sec.~\ref{sec:constant_velocity}).

-\section{Repetitive single-snapshot pose estimation}
+\section{Repetitive Single-Snapshot Pose Estimation}

 One commonly used method in robotic manipulation is to use a system that can estimate the pose of the object from a single-snapshot, i.e. using only the current camera image $z_t$.
 There are multiple systems developed to perform object pose estimation given an image, as mentioned in Sec.~\ref{sec:intro}.
-In this paper, we use DOPE \cite{tremblay2018deep} as a state-of-the-art deep-learning based pose estimation system.
+In this paper, we use DOPE \cite{tremblay2018deep} as a state-of-the-art deep-learning-based pose estimation system.
 DOPE has been trained on the YCB objects \cite{calli2015benchmarking} that we also use, and is publicly available.
 Therefore, the repetitive single-snapshot pose estimation method, in our case, corresponds to running DOPE at every time-step $t$ during manipulation: $\tilde{x}_t = DOPE(z_t)$.
-This method treats every new observation as independent from the previous time steps, and therefore does not use temporal continuity.
+This method treats every new observation as independent from the previous time steps and therefore does not use temporal continuity.
 The performance particularly degrades when the object is partially or fully obstructed in the camera view.
 Moreover, it does not use the control information.